 An interesting potential connotation of middle knowledge for human agency might become relevant here as well: In both contexts, Peter1 has no possibility of assessing their own standing in relation to the non-actualized/statistically correlated Peter2-n, and therefore doesn’t even know what kind of knowledge about them exists based on their similarity and dissimilarity with them.
 Peter1 in some ways bears the consequences even for actions they never committed in this particular world with this particular set of circumstances, because God did not actualize it.
 Similarly, in the digital model, the concrete individual Peter1 will be judged by the standard set by Peter2-n.

-Here it is worth noting that the analogy rests on a significant difference, though: Data-driven superhuman knowledge is person-relatedly agnostic where God is reality-agnostic: Statistics doesn‘t care which concrete individual the original data belongs to when making the prediction, whereas in the concept of middle knowledge, God doesn‘t care whether the knowledge is about the actual or a possible world.
+Here it is worth noting that the analogy rests on a significant difference, though: Data-driven superhuman knowledge is person-relatedly agnostic whereas the God of middle knowledge is reality-agnostic: Statistics doesn’t care which concrete individual the original data belongs to when making the prediction, whereas in the concept of middle knowledge, God doesn’t care whether the knowledge is about the actual or a possible world.
 But based upon the predictions engendered by such initial agnosticism, God creates a particular reality.
 Is data, likewise, involved in producing its predicted realities?

-God is not like this.
-Theological concepts like justification and grace point to the fact that eternal self-reinforcing loops is not the driving force of God‘s history with the world.
+God is not like this, the theologian would interject.
+Theological concepts like justification and grace point to the fact that eternal self-reinforcing loops are not the driving force of God’s history with the world.
 Instead, God allows creation to be otherwise, to not be bound by what is already known about them.
-That is the Christian hope: real newness – a hope that tech optimism doesn‘t come close to.
+That is the Christian hope: real newness – a hope that tech optimism doesn’t come close to.
 The sheer reproduction of the past kills.
 The Spirit sets free.
-If this isn‘t inscribed in the systems we use to generate knowledge, they will suffocate us.
-Maybe we also have to find ways of “reading” the digital differently and allow it to be something other than the self-fulfilling prophecies I have gestured towards — but we’ll have to see how much that is systemically possible.
+If this isn’t inscribed in the systems we use to generate knowledge, they will suffocate us.
+Maybe we also have to find ways of “reading” the digital differently and allow it to be something other than the self-fulfilling prophecies I have gestured towards – but we’ll have to see how much that is systemically possible.

-But while theology in this sense may have a counter-vision to offer to our age, we may also have something very important to learn from the concrete problematics of the digital age.
-The theological debate around divine omniscience has in great parts revolved around the double commitment to secure „perfection“ of God‘s knowledge (with differing candidates as to what „perfect knowledge“ should be and entail) and secure human freedom as well (with differing candidates as to what human freedom should be and entail).
-Avoiding determinism and avoiding theodicy, while safeguarding divine perfection, have been the central driving interests.
+But while theology in this sense may have a counter-vision to offer to our age, we may also have something very important to learn from the specific issues posed by the digital age.
+The traditional theological debate around divine omniscience has in great parts revolved around the double commitment to secure „perfection“ of God’s knowledge (with differing candidates as to what „perfect knowledge“ should be and entail) and secure human freedom as well (with differing candidates as to what human freedom should be and entail).
+Central driving interests have been: to avoid determinism and to mitigate issues of theodicy, while safeguarding divine perfection.
 Humans, thus the common assumption, have to be considered free agents, agents whose choices are not dictated by an outside party but who could have chosen otherwise yet chose not to, because our understanding of moral accountability hinges on this, which itself is a central condition of the possibility of ethics.

 Maybe the category of freedom is an area where theologians can, after all, learn something in return from „the digital“?
-Either freedom is overrated, because it doesn’t actually make a difference, or else it has to be understood very differently.
-I look forward to hearing Benedikt Friedrich‘s though on such perspectives.
+Either freedom is overrated, because it doesn’t actually make a difference, or else it has to be understood very differently.30

 Unlikely as it seems, discourses about divine omniscience and digitization may actually have something to offer to each other – not just on a metaphoric level: They may even be able to help each other understand their respective objects a little bit better.
 Looking at contemporary developments through theological lenses has given us inroads into their epistemological and ontological status, the hermeneutic and productive aspects involved in data generation and analysis, the universal applicability and worldmaking quality of digitization, and why privacy may not be the most particular issue at stake in processes of digitization.
 On the other hand, digitization has given us clues about the limited applicability of propositional understandings to divine omniscience and the insight that concepts like grace, justification and new creation are curiously incompatible with the digital.
 Or are they?